A DAO is a collectively-owned, blockchain-governed organization working towards a shared mission.

 To help this make more sense, here's a few examples of how you could use a DAO:

-- A charity – you can accept membership and donations from anyone in the world and the group can decide how they want to spend donations.
+- A charity – you could accept donations from anyone in the world and vote on which causes to fund.

 - Ventures and grants – you could create a venture fund that pools investment capital and votes on ventures to back.
 Repaid money could later be redistributed amongst DAO-members.

-The backbone of a DAO is its smart contract.
-The contract defines the rules of the organisation and holds the group's treasury.
+The backbone of a DAO is its smart contract, which defines the rules of the organization and holds the group's treasury.
 Once the contract is live on Ethereum, no one can change the rules except by a vote.
 If anyone tries to do something that's not covered by the rules and logic in the code, it will fail.
 And because the treasury is defined by the smart contract too that means no one can spend the money without the group's approval either.
 This means that DAOs don't need a central authority.
-Instead the group makes decisions collectively and payments are authorised automatically when votes pass.
+Instead, the group makes decisions collectively, and payments are automatically authorized when votes pass.